Podgorica: Discover More Than Just Great Wine

 Animal Sanctuary

-Animal Shelter and Recovery Montenegro is far from a classic zoo.
-The animal protection organization has created a large open space in the hills near Podgorica, where little goats jump, deer graze, and mother pigs trot.
-Among other things, you can pet abandoned circus llamas and camels.
+Animal Shelter and Recovery Montenegro is not a typical zoo.
+This animal protection organization has created a large open space in the hills near Podgorica, where goats jump, deer graze, and pigs trot.
+You can pet abandoned circus llamas and camels.

-Try feeding piglets from a bottle or simply admire the wide range of animals, from peacocks and geese to turtles, horses, dogs, and other species that need help.
+Try feeding piglets from a bottle or admire the variety of animals, from peacocks and geese to turtles, horses, dogs, and other species needing help.

-For more activities, try visiting the nearby Gorica Park and take a walk through the rope center in the treetops.
-Fun awaits the whole family here.
-There are courses for children and adults with various obstacles.
+For more activities, visit nearby Gorica Park and enjoy a walk through the rope center in the treetops.
+Fun awaits the whole family, with courses for children and adults featuring various obstacles.

 Podgorica boasts lush nature and urban parks.
-The most famous of them are Karađorđev and Royal Park, which leads to the milestone of King Nikola and back to the Old Town.
+The most famous are Karađorđev and Royal Park, leading to King Nikola's milestone and back to the Old Town.

-Although Montenegro is not yet part of the European Union, it replaced the German mark with the euro back in 1999.
-Compared to most European capitals, however, in Podgorica, you can shop relatively cheaply.
+Though Montenegro is not yet in the European Union, it adopted the euro in 1999.
+Compared to most European capitals, Podgorica offers affordable shopping.
 A full meal in a restaurant costs only 7 to 10 euros.

 Conclusion

 Podgorica, strategically located between Lake Skadar, the Morača River, and the Bjelasica mountain range, has changed its name five times over the years.
-The area from ancient Roman times was occupied by the Ottomans, Austro-Hungarians, and Serbs.
+From ancient Roman times, it was occupied by the Ottomans, Austro-Hungarians, and Serbs.
 However, World War II transformed this city beyond recognition.

-Nevertheless, it has recovered as a significant regional center.
+Despite this, it has emerged as a significant regional center.
 Today, vibrant Podgorica thrives with a café culture, exceptional wine, and nature that surrounds it on all sides.

 J